-As you access this Site, BIRMINGHAM ENTERPRISE COMMUNITY Project Ltd (“we”, “us” or “BIRMINGHAM ENTERPRISE COMMUNITY”) recognises your desire to safeguard your personal information and we are committed to protecting your personal information that you share with us
+As you access this Site, BIRMINGHAM ENTERPRISE COMMUNITY CIC (“we”, “us” or “BIRMINGHAM ENTERPRISE COMMUNITY”) recognises your desire to safeguard your personal information and we are committed to protecting your personal information that you share with us

 What information we gather